 Unbelievable, isn’t it?

-Matt Saul, our Director of Coaching Education at Rush Soccer, intrigues by this phenomenon, replicated the study in our club, specifically for the Rush Select teams, separating the birth months in quarters (Q1 is Jan, Feb, March.
+Matt Saul, former Director of Coaching Education at Rush Soccer, intrigued by this phenomenon, replicated the study in our club, specifically for the Rush Select teams, separating the birth months in quarters (Q1 is Jan, Feb, March.
 Q2 April, May, June.
 Q3 July, August, Sept.
 Q4 Oct, Nov, Dec) … and found the same results.

 So the question is now… How can we level the playing field?